sergiocollado/potpourri/notes_kubernetes.md

 And a Pod can have one or more application containers (like docker or others).
 In case of more than one container, those will share resources.
 Each pod has an unique IP address.
 In case of several containers within a Pod, those will share the network namespace, including IP address and ports, and they can communicate through the local host.
 A Pod can also define a set of storage  volumes to be shared among its containers.

+Kubernetes inner workings are based in several components witch are described next:

 reference: https://kubernetes.io/docs/concepts/workloads/pods/

 For working with kubernetes, we work through the kube-API server.
 This component will allow us to declare commands to view or change the state of the cluster.